ZAH Guide

 Students at ZAH are actually students at the Faculty of Physics and Astronomy.
 Anything related to their study should be discussed with the relevant authorities at the faculty:

-- For Bachelor and Master students this would be the student secretariat at the INF227 building (Mrs Nerger or Mrs Hiemenz), the administrator of the physics and astronomy study (Dr. Ostrowski), the chair(wo)man of the examination office (Prof. Dullemond) or the dean of studies.
+- For Bachelor and Master students this would be the student secretariat at the INF227 building (Elisa Andriuolo and Birgit Jacob), the administrator of the physics and astronomy study (Dr. Ostrowski), the chairman of the examination office (Prof. Dullemond) or the dean of studies (Prof. Christlieb)

 - For PhD students this would be the Dean's office or the HGSFP office.